Validators/Nnode.io-Public-Node-Documentation/README.md

 =====================================
 At Validators.com we strive to evolve the ecosystem of "green" blockchains with two areas of focus: 1. staking as a service ([validators.com](https://validators.com)) and 2. public node blockchain infrastructure for application developers ([nnode.io](https://nnode.io)).

+This project was partly funded by the [Web3 Foundation](https://web3.foundation).
+You can read more about the entire project here:

 Okay, are you ready to engage with a blockchain!

 Getting started